CRBS/cdeep3m/README.md

 # Data format
 Expected data:
 A) Training data: Images together with matching binary labels -> For steps 1&2
+B) Image data to segment -> for steps 3&4
-B) Input data format, PNGs, TIFs or TIF stack
+Input data format, PNGs, TIFs or TIF stack
 Data is converted to h5 file during augmentation

 # Further reading: